junaidmia/junaidmia/README.md

 - 🌱 I’m always ready to learn new things 🌟

-- 🥅 2021 Goals: Learning new things 🔥
+- 🥅 2021 Goals: Learning React native  🔥

 ### Connect with me: